ezylang/EvalEx/README.md

 Adding custom functions is as easy as adding custom operators.
 Create an instance of `Expression.Function`and add it to the expression.
 Parameters are the function name and the count of required parameters.
 The functions `eval()` method will be called with a list of the BigDecimal parameters.
+A `-1` as the number of parameters denotes a variable number of arguments.
 All existing functions can also be overridden.

 For example, add a function `average(a,b,c)`, that will calculate the average value of a, b and c: